Drunin-Martin/QA-Test-Cases-and-Bugs/Bugs.md

 No notification appears in "Любими"(Favorites).
 We are provided with an error screen when our request was being processed.

 ![Teodor](https://github.com/user-attachments/assets/40ec16f1-ca57-4789-8622-103176e7a5dd)

-🔹 **Severity**: 🟠 Medium (UX/Functionality Issue)
+🔹 **Severity**: 🟠 HIGH (UX/Functionality Issue)

-The user might abandon the purchase if they don't realize they qualify for free shipping.
+If the user is greeted with this error, they might reconsider buying anything

 🔹 **Suggested Fix**:

-Display a banner or pop-up in the cart when the total exceeds 100 BGN.

-The user might abandon the purchase if they don't realize they qualify for free shipping.

-🔹 **Suggested Fix**:

-Display a banner or pop-up in the cart when the total exceeds 100 BGN.
+Provide the maximum number of items that can be increased in quantity at the same time so this issue can be avoided